JFPenn/JetJourney/README.md

-Note: majorty of the links in this webpage will simply send you to a demo page with a link to take you back to the home page.
+Note: Most of the links on this webpage will simply send you to a demo page with a link to take you back to the home page.
+This is to just showcase a responsive webpage.